tomorrowkey/android-screen-record/README.md

 low fpg mp4 file will be saved to the output directory.

+The tool automatically generates files at multiple playback speeds (normal, 2x, 3x) for both GIF and MP4 formats.

 # Requirements

 This command is available for only macOS. and also needs following commands.